-Signal Name Pin No. Туре State During Reset Signal Description CLKO 3 Output Tri-Stated Clock Output - This pin outputs a buffered clock signal.
-Using the SIM CLKO Select Register (SIM_CLKOSR), this pin can be programmed as any of the following: disabled, CLK_MSTR (system clock), IPBus clock, oscillator output, prescaler clock and postscaler clock.
+Signal Name Pin No. Ball No. Туре State During Reset Signal Description XTAL 93 K12 Input/ Output Chip-driven Crystal Oscillator Output - This output connects the internal crystal oscillator output to an external crystal.
+If an external clock is used, XTAL must be used as the input and EXTAL connected to GND.
+The input clock can be selected to provide the clock directly to the core.
+This input clock can also be selected as the input clock for the on-chip PLL.
+Clock Output - This pin outputs a buffered clock signal.
+Using CERO , 53 Output output is disabled the SIM CLKO Select Register (SIM_CLKOSR), this pin can be programmed as any of the following: disabled, CLK_MSTR (system clock), IPBus clock, oscillator output, prescaler clock and postscaler clock.
 Other signals are also available for test purposes.
-See Part 6.5.7 for details. Α0 154 Output Tri-stated Address Bus - A0 - A5 specify six of the address lines for external program or data memory accesses.
+See Part 6.5.7 for details.
+A0 (GPIOA8) 154 C3 Output Input/ In reset, output is disabled, pull-up is enabled Address Bus - A0 - A5 specify six of the address lines for external program or data memory accesses.
 Depending upon the state of the DRV bit in the EMI bus control register (BCR), A0 - A5 and EMI control signals are tri-stated when the external bus is inactive.
 Most designs will want to change the DRV state to DRV = 1 instead of using the default setting.
-(GPIOA8) Input/ Port A GPIO - These six GPIO pins can be individually A1 10 Output programmed as input or output pins.
-(GPIOA9) After reset, the default state is Address Bus.
-A2 (GPIOA10) 11 To deactivate the internal pull-up resistor, clear the appropriate GPIO bit in the GPIOA_PUR register.
-A3 (GPIOA11) 12 Example: GPIOA8, clear bit 8 in the GPIOA_PUR register.
-A4 (GPIOA12) 13 A5 (GPIOA13) 14
+Port A GPIO - These six GPIO pins can be individually A1 (GPIOA9) 10 E3 Output programmed as input or output pins.
+After reset, the default state is Address Bus.
+A2 (GPIOA10) 11 E4 To deactivate the internal pull-up resistor, clear the appropriate GPIO bit in the GPIOA_PUR register.
+A3 (GPIOA11) 12 F2 Example: GPIOA8, clear bit 8 in the GPIOA_PUR register.
+A4 (GPIOA12) 13 F1 A5 (GPIOA13) 14 F3